ashadrahman/TechnicalChallenge_Unbabel/Functional Testing/Test Plan.md

 Finish Annotation
-1. After completion of the task, click on Finsh.
+1. After completion of the task, click on Finish or Report -> Click on Finsh radio button under 'What do you want to do?'
+2. Select the number of stars for Task Fluency and add some Task comment
-2. Click on the Done button to submit the annotations and fluency score for the text that is just annotated.
-This will save all the annotations done for that text and lead to the next text to be annotated.
+3. Click on the Finish button to submit the annotations and fluency score for the text that is just annotated.
+This will save all the annotations done for that text and lead to the next task to be annotated.